Best Things To Do in Nantucket

-- #2View all Photos#2 in NantucketSightseeing, FreeTYPELess than 1 hourTIME TO SPENDSightseeing, FreeTYPELess than 1 hourTIME TO SPENDRead More
+- #2View all Photos#2 in NantucketFree, SightseeingTYPELess than 1 hourTIME TO SPENDFree, SightseeingTYPELess than 1 hourTIME TO SPEND

 Nantucket's iconic Brant Point Light is said to be the country's second oldest lighthouse by some aficionados.
-While this superlative isn't completely true -- the current tower dates to 1901, while the station has had a lighthouse since 1746 -- the attraction remains a popular spot to view Nantucket Town's harbor.
+While this superlative isn't completely true — the current tower dates back to 1901, but the station has hosted a lighthouse since 1746 — the attraction remains a popular spot to view Nantucket Town's harbor.

-You can't go inside Brant Point -- it's still an active post used by the U.S. Coast Guard -- but there's still a lot to see here.
+You can't go inside Brant Point — it's still an active post used by the U.S. Coast Guard — but there's still a lot to see here.
 The beach of the same name is a picturesque place to take a breather and watch the boats float by the harbor.
-One TripAdvisor user likes the beach for quite a different reason: "Our guide pointed out the nearby beach plums growing wild at the entrance to the beach.
-We were lucky enough to find a few ripe ones."
+Recent visitors also enjoyed the beach plums growing wild at the entrance to the beach.

-Located at the northern point of Nantucket, the Coskata-Coatue Wildlife Refuge provides protected habitat for hundreds of osprey and other rare sea birds.
-Other popular activities include surf-fishing, hiking and checking out the Great Point Light, but according to recent visitors, off-roading along the shoreline is probably the most popular activity on the refuge.
+Located at the northern point of Nantucket, the Coskata-Coatue Wildlife Refuge provides a protected habitat for hundreds of osprey and other rare sea birds.
+Other activities include surf-fishing, hiking and checking out the Great Point Lighthouse, but according to recent visitors, off-roading along the 16 miles of trails is probably the most popular activity on the refuge.

 Northern Jetties is pretty similar to its southern, sandy counterpart, Surfside.
 Both bustle with activity in the summer and are loaded with beachside perks like food carts and public bathrooms.
-But there are two major things that set Jetties apart.1) Because of its location on Nantucket Sound, Jetties' waves are much calmer than those found at Surfside, making it a better place for younger or less-experienced swimmers.
-2) Jetties has a boardwalk lined with casual eateries, keeping visitors from going hungry on an all-day beach trip.
+But there are two major things that set Jetties apart.
+First, because of its location on Nantucket Sound, Jetties' waves are much calmer than those found at Surfside, making it a better place for younger or less experienced swimmers.
+And second, Jetties has a boardwalk lined with casual eateries, keeping visitors from going hungry on an all-day beach trip.

 Landlubbing vacationers might not see its appeal, but still, the Whaling Museum does well with history lovers and Herman Melville fans.
-Some of its more impressive displays include a Fresnel Lens from the old Sankaty Head Lighthouse and the 46 foot-long sperm whale skeleton that hangs from the ceiling.
+Some of its more memorable displays include an 1849 Fresnel Lens from the old Sankaty Head Lighthouse and a 46-foot-long skeleton from a sperm whale that washed ashore in 1998.
 There's also an impressive collection of scrimshaw art: Whalers created these elaborately engraved (or carved) pieces out of spare whale bones and teeth to pass the time at sea.